Translated Poems

 And one curled one’s little finger to drink in style.

-My life is a tango, my heart a grand-guignol
+My life is a tango, my heart a grand-guignol.

 Fate! a halo of fear hovers over Notre-Dame!